Isle-of-Wight-TSSC/IOWTSSC/dev/24cw/programme/programme.md

 Sunday our drive out will end up at the Isle of Wight Steam Railway for their real ale festival.

-The Ice Cream Van will be at the campsite from 4.30pm, followed by a night of Bingo!
+The Ice Cream Van will be at the campsite from 4.30pm, followed by a table top quiz.
-**Cash prizes, £1.50 for six tickets**

 Monday midday will be a farewell lunch at the Folly Inn, East Cowes.